The Serious Side Effects of Long-Term Opioid Use

 Opioid Withdrawal

 Another factor contributing to a high risk of opioid abuse is physiological withdrawal symptoms.
-The prolonged use of opioids changes the way nerve receptors work in the brain, eventually becoming dependent on the drug to function.
+Prolonged use of opioids changes the way nerve receptors work in the brain, which eventually becomes dependent on the drug to function.
 When an opioid user stops or decreases opioid use, it can lead to physical symptoms of withdrawal, which can range from mild to moderate or severe.

 • Muscle aches